diogoaurelio/schedoscopeWiki/Scheduling-Command-Reference.md

 # View Paths

 Schedoscope views are referenced by their name and their parameters.
-For easy specification of Views and view ranges, Schedoscope offers a special view specification language named ViewUrl
+For easy specification of Views and view ranges, Schedoscope makes use of a view pattern language:

 * [Specification of View Urls](View-Pattern-Reference)

 ## Commands